 Upon hire as a UBC employee, a Direct Deposit Form must be completed.
 Earnings will be deposited directly into the account specified by your Payroll Direct Deposit form.
 For direct deposit, you will require an account at a Canadian bank, credit union or trust company.
 Each offers several types of accounts and services; interest rates and service charges vary.
-To open an account you will need two pieces of identification one of which must be picture ID.
+To open an account, you will need two pieces of identification one of which must be picture ID.
 A passport is generally accepted along with a major credit card, driver's license, BC Medical Care card, or birth certificate.

 Several financial institutions are located in the UBC & Wesbrook villages near campus, within the AMS Student Nest, and at West 10th Ave and Sasamat just off campus, including the Royal Bank, Bank of Montreal, TD Canada Trust, CIBC, HSBC, Scotiabank, and Vancity.
 Automated Teller Machines (ATMs) can be found in the AMS Student Nest and at various other campus locations.
-UBC Vancouver Payroll is located on the 5th floor of the Technology Enterprise Facility 3 (TEF 3) building, 6190 Agronomy Road.

 Paycheques will be directly deposited twice a month, on the 15th (or the nearest working day before the 15th) and the last working day of the month.
 To view or print pay stubs, utilize the Self-Service payroll module using the Campus Wide Login at www.msp.ubc.ca